Political Science (POLI)

 The Politics of Radical Islamism

-Students will explore the politics of radical Islamism, analyzing the development, aims, and objectives of various Islamist militant movements such as the Taliban.
-Students will critically examine the role played by regional and international powers in the rise of the Taliban and selected other variants of radicalized political Islam, before considering the future prospects of radical Islamist politics.
+Students will explore the politics of radical Islamism, analyzing the development, aims, and objectives of various Islamist militant movements.
+Students will critically examine the role played by regional and international powers in the rise of Islamist groups and selected other variants of radicalized political Islam, before considering the future prospects of radical Islamist politics.

 Level: UG